HwWobbe/Wip-Main/README.md

 * link to the new ... page

 ### Wip
-* start by:
+#### start by:

 * exploring & introducing
   * ChatApi plugins
   * Notion and Slack
 * initially, focus on Notion
 * Can Slack be wrapped in Notion or vice-versa?

 * A Public W(ork) i(n) p(rogress) that is being slowly bootstrapped.
   * the fact that this is a public repository suggests that there could also be a Public Slack channel for AdManCa
     * should AdManCa and DigCa be kept separated?
   * seemed to work, so further enhancements will be transferrd into this environment as the finish their Private test cycles

 * -08-21: resuming this PR test
   * the `Create new branch and start PR' option appeared as ...-patch-1 after a first edit.

+* ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values

 # API development conditions
 * ...